AGitUser0001/WRO-FE-2025/README.md

 ## First design
 <img src="/images/first1.png" width="400" height="400"> <img src="/images/first2.png" width="400" height="400">

 Above are some pictures of our first design for our robot.
 As you can see there are many flaws and as well as components missing.
 Although these designs not quite what we needed, they helped us find inspiration for our eventual final design.
 In fact, we decided to keep a lot of ideas from our earlier generations to incorporate into our robot.
 One of such is that we have the Raspberry Pi mounted on the back instead of the usual where it is found on top the chassis.
 Our servo was mounted using tape at first, but we realized that it wasn't secure enough.
-We switched to velcro, but we realized that the servo motor still wiggled around a little.
-We switched to a type of velcro that snaps in place, but it was still moving.
+We switched to Velcro, but we realized that the servo motor still wiggled around a little.
+We switched to a type of Velcro that snaps in place, but it was still moving.
 We never had much problem securing our motor, using a piece of metal that came with the metal chassis to secure it.
 Finally, our 3d printed mount was not stable enough and the plastic was not thick enough.